docupike/docs/docs/en/dev/addon/cmdb-structures.md

 ## How to use?

 CMDB structures are placed in `addon.json`.
-During registration and update procedure the `addon.json` will be interpreted by docupike.
+During registration and update procedure the `addon.json` will be interpreted by i-doit up.
-If docupike finds a `cmdb` section it will start a procedure to reflect these definitions to its CMDB structures.
+If i-doit up finds a `cmdb` section it will start a procedure to reflect these definitions to its CMDB structures.

 ```json
 {